- 10 Questions for Financial Services when considering CyberSecurity Solutions

 Requirement 1 – mitigations for web-based attacks: If any of the above are requirements, solutions must include features that defend against web-based attacks as primary attack vector.
 Important features to look for include DDoS mitigation, Web Application Firewalls (WAF), and Secure Web Gateways (SWG).

-2) What type of financial services does my organization provide to customers/users?
+2) What type of financial services does my organisation provide to customers/users?

 a) Financial advice